Akita (dog breed): Japanese history

-In 1967, commemorating the 50th anniversary of the founding of the Akita Dog Preservation Society, the Akita Dog Museum was built to house information, documents and photos.
-There is a tradition in Japan, that when a child is born they receive a statue of an Akita.
-This statue symbolizes health, happiness, and a long life.
+In 1967, commemorating the 50th anniversary of the founding of Akita Inu Hozonkai (AKIHO, Akita Dog Preservation Society), the Akita Dog Museum was built to house information, documents and photos.

 In 1937, Helen Keller travelled to Japan.
 She expressed a keen interest in the breed and was presented with the first two Akitas to enter the US.
 The first dog, presented to her by Mr. Ogasawara and named Kamikaze-go, died at 7 1/2 months of age from distemper, one month after her return to the States.
-A second Akita was arranged to be sent to Miss Keller: Kamikaze's litter brother, Kenzan-go.
+A second Akita was arranged to be sent to Keller: Kamikaze's litter brother, Kenzan-go.
 Keller nicknamed the dog Go-Go and they were great companions from day one.
-Go-Go even spent his first night at Keller’s home sleeping at the foot of her bed.
+Go-Go even spent his first night at Keller's home sleeping at the foot of her bed.
 Kenzan-go died in the mid-1940s.
 By 1939, a breed standard had been established and dog shows had been held, but such activities stopped after World War II began.
 Keller wrote in the Akita Journal: